kovart/forta-gas-agent/README.md

   <img alt="Ronin Bridge gas usage" src="./blob/ronin-bridge.png">
 </p>

-This agent helps to detect unusual high gas usage for specific protocols.
+This agent helps to detect unusual high gas usage for the specified protocols.
 At the moment, the agent analyses only the value of `priorityFeePerGas` ([EIPS-1559](https://eips.ethereum.org/EIPS/eip-1559)), which is calculated according the following formula: